schu4276/3601-lab3_angular-javalin/README.md

 effectively, an entirely separate project from your Javalin server.
 We've included a full API for the todos, which you implemented in lab 2, so no need to copy your old project over.

-The first time you run your Angular project, you will need to run move into your `client` directory and run `npm install` so that all the dependencies managed by npm will be installed.
-Once you have successfully run `npm install`, in order to serve up the _client side_ of your project, you will type
-`ng serve`.
-This will trigger the various tools in the client side portion of the project to build and host your client side application on their own little web-server, available by default at ``localhost:4200``.
+Once you have successfully run `npm install`, in order to serve up the _client side_ of your project, you will run `ng serve` (from the `client` directory as well).
+This will trigger the various tools in the client side portion of the project to build and host your client side application on their own little web-server, available by default at [`localhost:4200`](http://localhost:4200).
 If your server is running, you will be able to see data for users if you navigate to the right place in the project.

 ## Testing and Continuous Integration